Reporting Standards for Fixed Income Clients

 High-impact (institutional best practice):

-The durable lesson: Standards are a minimum, not a target.
+The takeaway: Standards are a minimum, not a target.
 GIPS compliance gets you in the door.
 Comprehensive attribution, transparent risk reporting, and responsive client service win mandates.

 Cross-references: Performance Attribution Frameworks, Operational Considerations for SMA vs. Fund, Measuring Tracking Error for Bond Managers